 Another tool you may want to use is DomainWheel.
 Type in the keyword, and you’ll get several great names to consider.
 You can also disable the domain extensions so that it only looks for the .com version.

-Mistakes to avoid when selecting a name
+Mistakes to avoid when selecting your domain name

 Don’t make a cutesy spelling

-You may be tempted to change a word that usually stars with C and change it to a K, such as Koffee, Koupon, or Krafting.
+You may be tempted to change a word that usually starts with C and change it to a K, such as Koffee, Koupon, or Krafting.
 These lead to user confusion when searching for your name.

 Don’t include offensive words or spellings